-- Thanatos Gambit / Heroic Sacrifice: Using the destruction spell to stop Muska and destroy Laputa.
+- Heroic Sacrifice: Using the destruction spell to stop Muska and destroy Laputa.
 She knew it was most likely going to kill her, but she did it anyway. together with Pazu.
-They lived through it, of course.
+Subverted when they live through it.

 - Troubled, but Cute: Considering her past and the fact that both the military and pirates are after her.